 I suggest you engage a firm that has been around for at least ten years.
 They will have the necessary experience to analyse your property correctly.

-The ATO has identified Quantity Surveyors as appropriately qualified to estimate the original construction costs in cases where that figure is unknown.
+The ATO has identified qualified Quantity Surveyors as appropriate to estimate the original construction costs in cases where that figure is unknown.